October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 October – the last chance this year to visit the garden located on the roof of the Warsaw University Library

-The Garden is located on the roof of a building of the University of Warsaw Library (in Powiśle) and is one of the largest roof gardens in Europe.
-You will have a wonderful view of Warsaw from the top, including the Vistula River and the Palace of Culture and Science.
-The library Garden has two parts: the upper garden on the roof and the lower garden where you will find the ponds, the fountain, and the granite sculptures.
+The Garden is located on the roof of a building of the University of Warsaw Library (in Powiśle) and is one of Europe’s most extensive roof gardens.
+You will have a fantastic view of Warsaw from the top, including the Vistula River and the Palace of Culture and Science.
+The library Garden has two parts: the upper garden on the roof and the lower garden, where you will find the ponds, the fountain, and the granite sculptures.
 The Lower Garden is open all year, and the Roof Garden is open from April 1 until the end of October.
 Our tips in English on visiting the Roof Garden of the Warsaw University Library.

 Kampinos Forest near Warsaw: 350 km of hiking trails